 Baras goes on to agree with me that Origen can only be confused.
 Josephus never said any such thing.
 Baras also mentions the theory that Origen confused Josephus and Hegesippus (the very theory I defend), and offers only one argument against it (that Origen would never make such a mistake), which I refute in my article with examples of Origen making exactly such mistakes—and with an extensive case showing he must have (so insisting he never could have is just circular argument).

 And BTW, Baras makes no argument.
 He just states an assertion.
 And peer reviewers do not require us to cite undefended assertions.
 I had evidence backing my statements.
 Peer reviewers like it when you have evidence backing your statements.

-The closing joke is when O’Neil complains of my article’s closing section, concluding “his final paragraphs where he pompously declares that all future discussion on the topic must now bow before his mighty findings are are hilarious as they are fatuous.”
+The closing joke is when O’Neill complains of my article’s closing section, concluding “his final paragraphs where he pompously declares that all future discussion on the topic must now bow before his mighty findings are are hilarious as they are fatuous.”
 This is quite funny.
-Because it proves O’Neil is an amateur.
+Because it proves O’Neill is an amateur.
 Many journals require us to write these statements.
 And indeed this was one such case: the article I submitted had no such section.
 The peer reviewers insisted that I write it.
 To oblige them, I did.

-So O’Neil is complaining about the “hilarious” and “fatuous” demands of expert peer reviewers serving the editorial standards of a professional academic journal.
+So O’Neill is complaining about the “hilarious” and “fatuous” demands of expert peer reviewers serving the editorial standards of a professional academic journal.
 I’d be sympathetic.
 Peer reviewers can sometimes be hilarious and fatuous.
 Except this is actually a legitimate standard.
 It makes sense to require the author to add a closing “impact statement” explaining the reason why scholars will be interested in what the journal has just published.
 This is increasingly even becoming an international standard for published research in all fields.